^

 Prevention of acute cholecystitis

-With the development of clinical manifestations associated with the presence of stones in the gallbladder, it is necessary to consider the possibility of conducting cholecystectomy (optimally with the help of endoscopic techniques) in a planned manner to prevent the development of bile colic and acute cholecystitis.
+In the event of development of clinical manifestations associated with the presence of stones in the gallbladder, it is necessary to consider the possibility of performing cholecystectomy (optimally using endoscopic techniques) on a planned basis to prevent the development of biliary colic and acute cholecystitis.

 Prognosis of acute cholecystitis

-In the natural course of acute cholecystitis due to the presence of calculus (concrements) in the gallbladder, 85% of the cases come to an independent recovery, but in 1/3 of patients within 3 months a new attack develops.
-In 15% of patients the disease progresses and often leads to serious complications, which dictates the need for early resolution of the question of surgical treatment in each case of acute cholecystitis.
-Possible rapid progression of cholecystitis to gangrene or empyema of the gallbladder, the formation of fistulas, intrahepatic abscesses, the development of peritonitis.
-Mortality with complicated cholecystitis reaches 50-60%.
-Lethality in the absence of cholecystitis is 2 times higher than in calculosa, and gangrene and perforation develop more often.
+In the natural course of acute cholecystitis caused by the presence of a calculus (calculi) in the gallbladder, spontaneous recovery occurs in 85% of cases, but a new attack develops in 1/3 of patients within 3 months.
+In 15% of patients, the disease progresses and often leads to serious complications, which dictates the need for an early decision on surgical treatment in each case of acute cholecystitis.
+Rapid progression of cholecystitis to gangrene or empyema of the gallbladder, formation of fistulas, intrahepatic abscesses, and development of peritonitis is possible.
+Mortality in complicated cholecystitis reaches 50-60%.
+Mortality in acalculous cholecystitis is 2 times higher than in calculous cholecystitis, and gangrene and perforation develop more often.

 You are reporting a typo in the following text: